WebSVG/svg-edge-editor/README.md

 # TODO
 * improve the coordinates Offset not to be hardcoded but to the SVG Offset within the client
+* only cycle the shape when clicking on the same side

 # Issues
 * @astro-auth/core does not build with deno